|

 - Dr Wan Soon Bee, former Member of Parliament

-- Loh Meng See , Member of Parliament
+- Loh Meng See , former Member of Parliament

 - Tony Pua, Member of Parliament in Malaysia